 During the 1996 and 1997 seasons, Pierce served as the second head coach in Wisconsin Lutheran College women's soccer history.
 He posted a .444 winning percentage during his two seasons, which is the highest of any WLC women's soccer coach.
-In his first season, Wisconsin Lutheran College finished 11-9, which included a 9-5 conference mark for third place in the former Lake Michigan Conference.
+In his first season, Wisconsin Lutheran finished 11-9, which included a 9-5 conference mark for third place in the former Lake Michigan Conference.

 A student-athlete at the University of Connecticut from 1980-1984, Pierce was a member of the Huskies' 1981 NCAA Division I Championship soccer squad.
 Pierce also played a role in a pair of national semifinal appearances in 1982 and 1983.
 He played goalkeeper for the Milwaukee Wave from 1985-1993, where he was a three-time All-Pro Goalkeeper.
 He was inducted into the Milwaukee Wave Hall of Fame in 2010.
-Pierce is the only player to play for every coach in the team's history.

 Pierce graduated from Wisconsin Lutheran College in 1998 with a degree in education.
 He and his wife, Marcia, have three children, Nick, Pearl, and Hanna.